liufuyang/note/src/sub/topic_1.md

 # Sub topic 1

-Simply write sub topics here
+Simply write sub topics here.

 Did you know that you can write math equations here like this?